 Highlights of our 2020/21 impact

-Monitoring, evaluation and continuous improvement are embedded into each stage of our development as we build, grow, sustain, refine and renew our organization and work (for more on our evaluation plan, see page 82).
+Monitoring, evaluation and continuous improvement are embedded into each stage of our development as we build, grow, sustain, refine and renew our organization and work (for more on our evaluation plan, read page 82).
 In 2021/22 we established our evaluation framework and a set of draft indicators to measure our progress year over year.
 Our evaluation activities will illustrate the extent to which we’ve been successful at holding respectful relationships and accountability to all stakeholders, integrating publicly accessible educational and guidance resources and forums, surfacing key human rights issues to inform recommendations we provide to the B.C. government and other duty bearers, developing legal arguments to influence case law and, internally, building human rights-based policies, practice and organizational culture.
 Our annual report is structured around these key areas of evaluation.

 Holding respectful relationships and demonstrating accountability